 Many people assume a budget is a cut-and-dry, one-size-fits-all regimen.
 In reality, nothing could be farther from the truth.
 There are dozens of different budgeting techniques that suit a variety of tastes.
 Here are some of the most popular options.

-The traditional budget is the one that comes to most peoples' mind first.
+The traditional budget is the one that comes to most peoples' minds first.
 You list your income, list your expenses, and find the difference.
-(Hopefully you're earning more than you're spending.)
+(Hopefully, you're earning more than you're spending.)

 After that, you set goals for how much you want to spend in each category, such as groceries, gas, and entertainment.